pierrecbrito/mercury/readme.md

 # Mercury

-**Transform emails into instant conversations with the speed of Mercury.**
+**A fast and modern chat experience.**

 [![Build Status](https://img.shields.io/badge/build-in%20progress-orange)](https://github.com/your-username/Mercury)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Mercury is a full-stack application that reimagines email communication, bringing the fluidity and energy of real-time chats—like WhatsApp—straight to your inbox.
-Inspired by Mercury, the Roman god of messengers, this project syncs emails with a dynamic interface, letting you respond to messages with divine swiftness.
+Mercury is a real-time chat application designed for speed and simplicity.
+Inspired by the Roman god of messengers, Mercury delivers seamless conversations with an intuitive interface and instant communication.

 > **Status**: This project is under construction.
 Core features are being implemented, and enhancements are on the way.
 Stay tuned for updates!